Non-dilutive funding vs venture debt UK SMEs blog cover

 • 100% ownership retention matters more than maximum borrowing capacity

 If the question "should I take venture debt or a revolving credit facility?" applies to you, you've probably already raised institutional VC equity.
-The conversation with your existing equity backers about whether venture debt fits is more important than this article.
+The conversation with your existing equity backers about whether venture debt fits is very important

 If you're an early-stage UK founder still researching options, venture debt is unlikely to be a realistic route.
-Your choice is more likely between equity, revolving credit, term loans, asset finance, or grants, which are the 4 main non-dilutive options for UK SMEs.
+Your choice is more likely between equity, revolving credit, term loans, asset finance, or grants — the main non-dilutive options for UK SMEs.

-For most UK SMEs, a revolving credit facility is the more accessible non-dilutive option, because venture debt requires recent institutional VC backing.
+For most UK SMEs, a revolving credit facility tends to be the more accessible non-dilutive option, because venture debt requires recent institutional VC backing.
 The eligibility is broader (12+ months of trading, profitable or close to it), the structure flexes with cash flow (draw and repay as needed), and there are no warrants attached.

 For the wider picture across all the non-dilutive options available to UK SMEs, see our non-dilutive funding guide.